Business

 With the future of the pandemic unclear, it is safe to say that COVID-19 precautions for physical therapists will be here to stay for the long haul.
 Providers will have to prioritize maintaining a safe environment while also reiterating to patients the importances of continuing physical therapy for their own well-being.
 Adhering to CDC guidelines and introducing telehealth to your practice are key ways in ensuring safety to the health of your patients and the financial health of your practice.

-Telehealth for Physical Therapists
+Telehealth for physical therapists

 Telehealth has quickly emerged as a viable alternative to in-person care for physical therapy.
 The real-time and live support of a physical therapist enables patients to actively receive the care they require for recovery.
 Telehealth serves as an additional resource that providers and patients can maximize in terms of continued treatment sessions during times of social distancing.

 With virtual care, physical therapists can offer a multitude of different services; ranging from individual sessions to small group sessions.
 Telehealth allows providers and patients the ability to continue to engage with their exercises and each other in between sessions.
 Patients can continue to progress with their rehabilitation with decreased risk of exposure from others.
-Telehealth is the future of healthcare and can be facilitated through our platform’s free starter plan.

 Physical therapists have been faced with many challenges that have come from the pandemic.
 Telehealth has become one of the measures taken by providers to help reduce and resolve these challenges.
 There are many benefits of telehealth ranging from: